icon for divorce

 How do I apply for nullity?

 To apply for nullity, you must file (and serve) an Initiating application.
-You will also need to prepare an Affidavit – Family law and child support stating:
+You will also need to prepare an Affidavit – Family law and child support stating the facts relied on to have the marriage annulled, and details of the type of marriage ceremony performed.

-For more information, see the fact sheet Applying for a decree of nullity.
+For more information, see the fact sheet Applying for a decree of nullity

 I’ve been served with an application for nullity, what should I do?